 When you enter the parking area, head north.
 You’ll pass one of the small lakes that makes up Clove Lakes Park and head over a bridge.
 Under it is a hidden waterfall you can actually hike to.
 It is a gorgeous waterfall and yet here is what it looks like:

-This waterfall is another man made one you’ll find further down this place and it’s another shot I made just the other day.
+This waterfall is another man made one you’ll find further down the Clove Lakes Park and it’s another shot I made just the other day.

 Clove Lakes Park is also a treat to visit every season: